 Do you know your blacklight UVA from your germicidal UVC?

-When buying Ultraviolet (UV) lightbulbs, it’s important to know which type of bulb is the right one for your needs.
+When buying Ultraviolet (UV) light bulbs, it’s important to know which type of light bulb is the right one for your needs.

-With that in mind, here’s everything you need to know to buy UV bulbs in confidence.
+With that in mind, here’s everything you need to know to buy UV light bulbs in confidence.

 What is UV?